Liberal education: Definition

+Wilfred Griffin Eady, the Principal of the Working Men's College from 1949 to 1955, defined the liberal education his institution sought to provide as "something you can enjoy for its own sake, something which is a personal possession and an inward enrichment, and something which teaches a sense of values".

 The American Association for the Advancement of Science describes a liberal education in this way: "Ideally, a liberal education produces persons who are open-minded and free from provincialism, dogma, preconception, and ideology; conscious of their opinions and judgments; reflective of their actions; and aware of their place in the social and natural worlds."
 Liberally educated people are skeptical of their own traditions; they are trained to think for themselves rather than conform to higher authorities.

 It also cultivates "active citizenship" through off-campus community service, internships, research, and study abroad.
 Some faculty see this movement towards "civic engagement" as more pedagogically powerful than traditional classroom teaching, but opponents argue that the education occurring within an academic institution must be purely intellectual and scholarly.

 A liberal education combines an education in the classics, literature, the humanities, moral virtues, and others.
 The term liberal education in the modern sense should not be confused with liberal arts education; the latter deals with academic subjects, while the former deals with ideological subjects.
 Indeed, a liberal arts education does not necessarily include a liberal education, and a liberal arts program may even be as specialized as a vocational program.
-For practical purposes, liberal education is not actually differentiated from liberal arts education today, except by scholars.

 Unlike a professional and vocational education that prepares students for their careers, a liberal education prepares students to utilize their leisure time.
 Such an education helps the individual navigate internal and external conflicts in life.
 For example, a liberal education aims to help students be self-conscious and aware of their actions and motivations.
 Individuals also become more considerate for other beliefs and cultures.
-According to James Engel, the author of The Value of a Liberal Arts Education, "A liberal education provides the framework for an educated and thoughtful citizen."
+According to James Engel, the author of The Value of a Liberal Arts Education, A liberal education provides the framework for an educated and thoughtful citizen.